JunshengFu/tracking-with-Extended-Kalman-Filter/README.md

     * Date 1 May 2017

 * 0.1.0
-    * Initiate the repo and add the functionality of pedestrian trakcing with lidar data.
+    * Initiate the repo and add the functionality of pedestrian  tracking with lidar data.
     * Date 28 April 2017

 ---